Abortion laws spark profound changes in other medical care

 Julie Ann Nitsch, a sexual assault survivor and community college trustee in Austin, Texas, is among many women in states with restrictive abortion laws who are taking drastic steps.

-Nitsch says she chose sterilization at age 36 rather than risk getting pregnant by another rapist.
+Nitsch said she chose sterilization at age 36 rather than risk getting pregnant by another rapist.

 Nitsch said she “saw the writing on the wall” after Texas enacted a law last year banning most abortions after six weeks, even in cases of rape or incest.
 She said she sensed that Roe v.
 Wade would be overturned, so she had surgery to remove her fallopian tubes in February.